Basalt: Types

-On Earth, most basalt forms by decompression melting of the mantle.
+On Earth, most basalt is formed by decompression melting of the mantle.
 The high pressure in the upper mantle (due to the weight of the overlying rock) raises the melting point of mantle rock, so that almost all of the upper mantle is solid.
 However, mantle rock is ductile (the solid rock slowly deforms under high stress).
-When tectonic forces cause hot mantle rock to creep upwards, the decrease of the pressure on the ascending rock can cause its melting point to drop enough for the rock to partially melt.
-This produces basaltic magma.
+When tectonic forces cause hot mantle rock to creep upwards, pressure on the ascending rock decreases, and this can lower its melting point enough for the rock to partially melt, producing basaltic magma.

-Decompression melting can occur in a variety of tectonic settings.
-These include continental rifts zones, at mid-ocean ridges, above hotspots, and in back-arc basins.
-Basalt is also produced in subduction zones, where mantle rock rises into a mantle wedge above the descending slab.
-Decompression melting in this setting is enhanced by further lowering of the melting point by water vapor and other volatiles released from the slab.
-Each such setting produces basalt with distinctive characteristics.
+Decompression melting can occur in a variety of tectonic settings, including in continental rift zones, at mid-ocean ridges, above geological hotspots, and in back-arc basins.
+Basalt also forms in subduction zones, where mantle rock rises into a mantle wedge above the descending slab.
+The slab releases water vapor and other volatiles as it descends, which further lowers the melting point, further increasing the amount of decompression melting.
+Each tectonic setting produces basalt with its own distinctive characteristics.